succinctlabs/sp1/CONTRIBUTING.md

 See [this guide][mcve] on how to create a minimal, complete, and verifiable example.

 ### Submitting a feature request

-When adding a feature request in the issue tracker, you will be presented with a basic form to fill out.

 Please include as detailed of an explanation as possible of the feature you would like, adding additional context if necessary.